AvinandanBose/JavaNetworking/README.md

 A link-local address is the IP address that is to be used for communication , within a logical division of the network or in the broadcast domain , to which the host is connected.

+Range of Link Local Ip Address : 169.254.x.x where x ranges from : 0 - 255

+i.e. The Range is between : 169.254.0.0 -
+169.254.255.255

+Each computer randomly select an IP address in a given Range.
+And then communicate to other Computer searching for the same , IP address through ARP(Address Resolution Protocol (ARP)), if not found then the automated selected IP belongs to the Computer.

+Note: A link-local address is an IPv6 unicast address , that can be automatically configured on any interface .

 ```